mathieubrun/docker-home-server/README.md

 sudo chown -R 1000:1000 data/grafana
 ````

-For collecting logs of docker containers, the easiest way is to change the default logging driver to `journald`, to aggregate them into systemd journal.
+For collecting logs of docker containers, the easiest way is to change the default loggin driver to `journald`, to aggregate them into systemd journal.
 From there they will be collected by promtail.

 ```` json
 {